dmorgorg/scs/src/posts/2025-05-05-Barcelona.md

   src="/images/2025/05/2025-05-04-083248.jpg"
   alt="barcelona gaudi architecture"
 />
 <p>And visible from the roof, not too far distant, is Gaudi's last/latest creation:  La Sagrada Familia.
-The cathedral is supposed to complete comstruction in 2026, one hundred years after Antoni Gaudi's death.</p>
+The cathedral is supposed to complete construction in 2026, one hundred years after Antoni Gaudi's death.</p>
 <Img
   src="/images/2025/05/2025-05-04-085129.jpg"
   alt="barcelona gaudi architecture"